hientuminh/FullStackDev/README.md

     ### Asynchronous actions and redux thunk
     - Both components would only use the function provided to them as a prop without caring about the communication with the server that is happening in the background.
     > npm install --save redux-thunk
+    ### Redux DevTools
+    > npm install --save redux-devtools-extension
+    - Add redux-thunk
+    - Create store.js
+    - move store, reducer from index.js to store.js
+    - Move services in component to reducer
+    - Using dispatch in reducer to call other reducer or setTimeout
   </details>
 ## Part 7: React router, styling app with CSS and webpack
 ## Part 8: GraphQL